Inheritance Tax, Wills and Probate

-- When is IHT due and who is responsible for reporting and paying it
+- When IHT is due and who is responsible for reporting and paying it

-- Understand the basic concepts of IHT
+- To understand the principles and concepts of IHT

-- Demonstrate how to mitigate your IHT exposure and protect your family
+- To know how to mitigate IHT

-This training course qualifies for 2 continuous professional development (CPD) points which can help towards or maintain your accreditation with the NRLA.
+This training course qualifies for 3 continuous professional development (CPD) points which can help towards or maintain your accreditation with the NRLA.
 If you are interested in becoming an accredited landlord with the NRLA, CPD points are necessary to achieve that status.